carbon-language/carbon-lang/llvm/docs/Frontend/PerformanceTips.rst

 operations for safety.
 If your source language provides information about the range of the index, you may wish to manually extend indices to machine register width using a zext instruction.

+When to specify alignment
+^^^^^^^^^^^^^^^^^^^^^^^^^^
+LLVM will always generate correct code if you don’t specify alignment, but may generate inefficient code.
+For example, if you are targeting MIPS (or older ARM ISAs) then the hardware does not handle unaligned loads and stores, and so you will enter a trap-and-emulate path if you do a load or store with lower-than-natural alignment.
+To avoid this, LLVM will emit a slower sequence of loads, shifts and masks (or load-right + load-left on MIPS) for all cases where the load / store does not have a sufficiently high alignment in the IR.

+The alignment is used to guarantee the alignment on allocas and globals, though in most cases this is unnecessary (most targets have a sufficiently high default alignment that they’ll be fine).
+It is also used to provide a contract to the back end saying ‘either this load/store has this alignment, or it is undefined behavior’.
+This means that the back end is free to emit instructions that rely on that alignment (and mid-level optimizers are free to perform transforms that require that alignment).
+For x86, it doesn’t make much difference, as almost all instructions are alignment-independent.
+For MIPS, it can make a big difference.

+Note that if your loads and stores are atomic, the backend will be unable to lower an under aligned access into a sequence of natively aligned accesses.
+As a result, alignment is mandatory for atomic loads and stores.

 Other Things to Consider
 ^^^^^^^^^^^^^^^^^^^^^^^^